zaphosting/docs/docs/rimworldtogether-firststeps-dashboard.md

 ---
-id: abioticfactor-firsteps-dashboard
+id: rimworldtogether-firststeps-dashboard
-title: "Abiotic Factor: Dashboard Overview"
+title: "Rimworld Together: Dashboard Overview"
-description: Information about the dashboard of a Abiotic Factor server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information about the dashboard of a Rimworld Together server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Dashboard
 ---